PricelessToolkit/CapiBridge/README.md

 >  If you're ready to contribute to the project, your support would be greatly appreciated.
 Due to time constraints, I may not be able to quickly verify new "features" or completely new "code" functionality, so please create a new code/script in the new folder.
 ____________

+# Do you want to assemble it yourself?
+This project is open-source, allowing you to assemble CapiBridge on your own.
+To simplify this process, I've provided an "Interactive HTML Boom File" located in the PCB folder.
+This interactive file helps you identify where to solder each component and polarity, reducing the chances of errors to a minimum.
+But if you don't feel confident in assembling it yourself, you can always opt to purchase a pre-assembled board from my Shop https://www.pricelesstoolkit.com

 ## Schematic
 <details>